GluuFederation/agama-OATH-TOTP/README.md

 # About  Agama TOTP Project

 This repo is home to the Gluu Agama-TOTP project.
-This Agama project provides authentication with TOTP(Time-based One-time Passwords) 2-factor authentication.
+This Agama project provides authentication with TOTP(Time-based one-time passwords) 2-factor authentication.

 ## Where To Deploy